Concernin9/SnowRef-Drive/README.md

 ---

-## 📦❄️ Dataset & Code Release Plan
+## 📦❄️ Data Availability & Updates

-⚠️ **Important Notice**
+- 📦 **Dataset:** Available now via Tsinghua Cloud Drive (see “Dataset Download”).
+- 💻 **Code:** Available in this repository (`code/`).
+- 🔁 **Updates:** Mirrors, checksums, and extended documentation will be added during review and before final publication.

-This repository currently serves as the **official project homepage for peer review**.
+This repository serves as the official project homepage for the review process.

-- 📦 Dataset: **Will be released prior to submission** in compliance with journal data policies
-- 💻 Code: **Will be released prior to submission**, including dataset loaders and evaluation scripts
-- 🧊 Download mirrors, checksums, and documentation will be provided together

-We strictly follow journal data and code release requirements.

 ---